skyeflier/women-in-aviation-blog/README.md

 Handlebars.js as the templating language
 Sequelize as the ORM
 express-session npm package for authentication

-License
+## License
 This project is licensed under the MIT License.

-## License
-MIT License

 ## Features
 User authentication with sign up, login, and logout functionality